-Errors can occur during the implementation of an algorithm.
-This is version V1.2 (Build 2539) of Skitourenguru.
+Errors can occur during the implementation of the algorithm.
+This is the version V2.2 of Skitourenguru.
 The software has been thoroughly tested, nevertheless it can contain bugs.

 6 Opportunities and Risks

 Any technical innovation offers opportunities and bears risks.
 Whether the opportunities outweigh the risks is a difficult question, which cannot be fully answered at this time.